Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/SortingFormatting.md

 2. Click on **Data** > **Data validation**.
 3. Set "Criteria" to "Drop-Down".
 4. Enter valid categories in each line.
-5. Choose what happens when invalid data is entered.
+5. See what happens when invalid data is entered.
 6. Click **Save**.

     !!! warning "Warning"